 Prepare for Industry Certifications

-After completing the IT Management degree program and any additional certification exam requirements, IT Management degree program students are academically prepared to sit for the CAPM, ITIL and Six Sigma® White Belt certification exams.2
+After completing the IT Management degree online program and any additional certification exam requirements, Bachelor's of Information Technology online students are academically prepared to sit for the CAPM, ITIL and Six Sigma® White Belt certification exams.2

 Work in a Variety of Settings